Micro-STAMP/microstamp/README.md

 </figure>

 <br>
-The user guest has some pre-stored STPA analyses and control structure from Step 2 of STPA.
+<p>The user guest has some pre-stored STPA analyses and control structure from Step 2 of STPA.</p>
 <br>

 <figure>